abhijangda/Leopard/README.md

 Current Status:
 * Compiler is completed.
 It gives the VM's bytecode instructions for a given output.
 Semantic Analysis and Error Reporting needs to be improved.
 * Assembler is completed.
-* Virtual Machine is in process.
+* Virtual Machine is currently in progress.
+Support for Reflection and Garbage Collector needs to be added.